fedeizzo/cdp_unsupervised_ad/README.md

  - `seed` is the randomizing seed for the experiment
  - `r_dir` is the directory where all results (models, auc scores, ...) will be stored

+Optionally:
+ - `--no_train` to just test already existing models

 ### Modalities
 There are currently 6 possible modalities:
  - **1** The model is trained to produce a printed CDP given the template (```t2x```).